-- Support the development of new educational and research facilities at the Brackenhurst Campus. - Encourage the development of businesses and companies locally which harness the education and research potential of the Campus. - Ensure that new development does not detrimentally affect the setting of the Campus or the town of Southwell.
+- Support the development of new educational and research facilities and additional student accommodation at the Brackenhurst Campus. - Encourage the development of businesses and companies locally which harness the education and research potential of the Campus. - Ensure that new development does not detrimentally affect the setting of the Campus or the town of Southwell.